• Skip to primary navigation

 Grilled Pumpkin Pie

-• Add remaining spices and stir.
+• Prepare Pie Filling: In a large bowl, whisk eggs and brown sugar until it forms a paste.
+Add pumpkin puree, heavy cream, and vanilla extract.
+Continue to stir to combine.
+Add remaining spices and stir.
 Expect the pie filling to be very liquidy.
 Pour the filling into the pre made pie crust.
 Be sure not to overflow over the edge of crust.

 • Gently lift and drop the pie so the air bubbles come out of the filling.
 Be careful not to crack the crust while doing this.

-• Place on the grill for 15 minutes, then immediatly lower the temperature to 350 degrees Fahrenheit (trying to keep the temperature of the grill between 350-375).
 Cook an additional 35-45 minutes (or until the center is firm).
 Place a toothpick into the center to be sure that no filling is stuck to the side or the temperature is 175 degrees in the center using a digital thermometer.
 Total cooking time should be around 60 minutes.

-• Gently remove from the grill and place the pie onto a pie rack and let sit for two hours.
+• Rest: Gently remove from the grill and place the pie onto a pie rack and let sit for two hours.
 This will set the pie and slowly bring it down in temperature.
 Store in the refrigerator if eating the next day.

 Candied Pecans